abrahamvegh/VEWebViewController/README.md

 * Action menu items: Open in Safari, Mail Link
 * Page title is shown in the navigation bar

-# What geek features does it have?
+# What programmer features does it have?

 * The class provides all of its UI in code, sans-nib.
 The images it requires are packaged up into a handy `.bundle` to minimize clutter.
-* You can provide a URL using an initializer.
+* You can provide a starting URL using an initializer.
-* Alternatively, you can navigate to a new URL at any time by just setting a property.
-* The URL the user is browsing to emits KVO notifications when it changes.
-* UI strings are wrapped in calls to the `NSLocalizedString()` macro, making localization simple.

 # How do I use it?

 1. Include the contents of this repository in your Xcode project using your favorite method of moving stuff around.
 (Drag-and-drop usually works.)
-2. Ensure your project is linking against the `MessageUI` framework.
+1. Ensure your project is linking against the `MessageUI` framework.
-3. Import the header in the file you’d like to use it with: `#import "AVWebViewController.h"`
+1. Import the header in the file you’d like to use it with: `#import "AVWebViewController.h"`
+(Alternatively, if you want to use the view controller in a number of places, add the `#import` statement to your `.pch` file.)
-4. Create a new instance of `AVWebViewController`, and push it onto your navigation stack:
+1. Create a new instance of `AVWebViewController`, and push it onto your navigation stack:

 ```
-AVWebViewController *webViewController = [[AVWebViewController alloc] initWithURLString: @"http://www.apple.com/"];
+AVWebViewController *webViewController = [[AVWebViewController alloc] initWithURLString: @"http://www.google.com/"];

 [self.navigationController pushViewController: webViewController animated: YES];
 [webViewController release];
 ```

-**You’re done!
-Happy surfing!**
+**That’s all there is to it.**

 # What license is this offered under?